Frequently Asked Questions

 Who pays for the shipping?

 Again, it depends.
 If the fault is ours, then we'll both refund your shipping costs, and will send you a prepaid UPS label so you can return the product.
-If it's for some other reason, then we don't cover the shipping in either direction (it usually works out to $6 if you have us handle the shipping for you).
+If it's for some other reason, then we don't cover the shipping in either direction.
+We can send you a return label, the cost of which would be deducted from your refund.

 Do the products have to be returned in the original shipping container?